mathkimchi/singularity/DEVLOG.md

 The basic foundations for all the features (ui elements, ui events) have been implemented, so I am going to implement the following, and as I do that, I can add necessary features:

 - [ ] text editor
-  - [ ] more variety of keyboard input
+  - [x] more variety of keyboard input
+    - [x] ~~modifiers~~
-    - [x] modifiers
+    - [x] ~~more characters~~
-    - [ ] more characters
+    - I just exposed egui's stuff to anything using singularity ui
   - [ ] char grid element
-    - [ ] more or less a tui display, with monospace font and possibly basic visual features like colors
+    - more or less a tui display, with monospace font and possibly basic visual features like colors
 - [ ] tab traversal
 - [ ] tab selection with mouse
-  - [ ] for the prototype, just make it so that mouse is used only to select a tab
+  - for the prototype, just make it so that mouse is used only to select a tab
 - [ ] window management with tabs
   - [ ] able to move tabs around